-Ms. Garcia is in her fourth season with The Joffrey Ballet and has hit the stage to critical acclaim in roles such as Valencienne in The Merry Widow and Ashton’s Cinderella.
+In her fifth season with The Joffrey Ballet, Ms. Garcia has hit the stage to critical acclaim in roles such as Valencienne in The Merry Widow and Ashton’s Cinderella.
 She continues to bring her style and presence to Chicago audiences and looks forward to the artistic opportunities and challenges at The Joffrey Ballet.

 Receive special offer alerts and updates right to your phone!Text joffrey to 366948 to opt into Joffrey Mobile Alerts